shishir13sharma/QMAP_ICLR_reproducibility_2019/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Pytorch (0.4.1)